wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 ****

     VERSION DATE        TYPE    CHANGES
-    2.2.3   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user 2.2.2   2011/10/30  UPDATE  Fixed conflict with FeedWordPress plugin 2.2.1   2011/10/30  UPDATE  Remove deprecated php code
+    2.2.4   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user 2.2.3   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user 2.2.2   2011/10/30  UPDATE  Fixed conflict with FeedWordPress plugin 2.2.1   2011/10/30  UPDATE  Remove deprecated php code